frejanordsiek/hdf5storage/README.rst

           reading empty numpy string arrays.
         * Issue #34.
 Fixed a conversion error when ``np.chararray`` are written with Matlab metadata.
+        * Issue #40.
+Made it so that tests use tempfiles instead of using hardcoded filenames in the local directory.

 0.1.11.
 Bugfix release fixing the following.
         * Issue #30.
 Fixed ``loadmat`` not opening files in read mode.